-To use the home control feature, you must connect one end of the Home Control Data Interface to a remote module attached to the appliance you want to control.
+To use the Home Control feature, you must connect one end of the Home Control Data Interface to a remote module attached to the device you want to control.
 The other end should connect to the HOME CONTROL jack on the back of the digital satellite receiver via a coiled telephone handset cord (available from most retailers).